Placker works best when your team is on board, here are some tips to get everyone on the same page.

 When members cannot see the boards

-Contact us in the chat in Placker to get support when these steps failed
+Contact us in the chat in Placker to get support if these steps fail

 Invites for Placker

 When you are not using Trello, you can add members to your board in the member tab.
 When you add members, they will get an e-mail invitation to join Placker.